nightwolfz/inferno-starter/README.md

 ## What are `stores` ?

-Stores will contain the state of your applicatio and the methods that mutate that state.
+Stores will contain the state of your application and the methods that mutate that state.
 Basically most of your client side logic is inside stores.